ICTA-UAB, present at the UAB Barcelona Summer School

 The course Ecological Economics and Degrowth Principles aims at presenting a new perspective in the economic field by relating it to the environment (planetary boundaries) and sustainable development goals.
 It considers the limits of the green circular economy, growth’s main dilemmas and its implications for society and the environment.
 You will contrast the trade-offs between economic growth (and job creation) and environmental protection with social justice and will learn about the new perspective of Degrowth.

 The language of instruction is English, although some courses are taught in Spanish.
-The UAB Barcelona Summer School takes place in two three-week periods, from 19 June to 7 July and from 10 July to 28 July, with a schedule from 9 a.m. to 12:30 p.m.
-Completing a course may be validated for 6 or up to 12 ECTS credits.
+The UAB Barcelona Summer School takes place in two 3-week periods, and this year it will take place from June 20 to July 8 and from July 11 to July 29, with a schedule from 9 a.m. to 12:30 p.m.
+Also, participation in the courses can be validated for six up to twelve ECTS credits.